 While there’s no standard number of leaves that garlic should have, a reliable harvest indicator is when half the leaves have died off, and half are still green.
 The leaves start to die off from the bottom up.

-If the bulb looks small, pat the soil back down and wait a few days before you check again.
-If the bulb looks substantial, the wrappers tight, and the cloves well-formed, it’s ready to be pulled.
+If the bulb looks small, pat the soil back down and wait a few more days before you check again.
+If the bulb looks substantial, the wrappers tight, and the cloves plump and well-formed, it’s ready to be harvested.

 Washed garlic tends to accumulate extra moisture in the bulb that may lead to fungal infestations.
 It’s also additional time and effort that simply isn’t necessary, and I am all for efficiency in the garden!

-If you plan to eat your garlic right away, use scissors to trim the leaves and roots so you can store them neatly in the kitchen.
+If you plan to eat your garlic right away, use scissors to trim the leaves and roots so you can keep them tidy in the kitchen.

 There can be a six- to eight-week span between the time the earliest garlics are ready to when the latest-maturing garlics are pulled from the ground.
-Smaller plants will often mature earlier than larger plants.
+Smaller plants often mature earlier than larger plants.